pabloferg/dialogflow-flights/README.md

 #### Welcome and Fallback functions.

 Welcome Intent: triggered when the user starts the conversation.

-Fallback Intent: triggered when the Agent can't match the query with any Intent.In both cases, we want the user to get some [Suggestion Chips](https://developers.google.com/actions/assistant/responses) to give some inspiration.
+Fallback Intent: triggered when the Agent can't match the query with any Intent

+In both cases, we want the user to get some [Suggestion Chips](https://developers.google.com/actions/assistant/responses) to give some inspiration.

 ```javascript
 function welcome(agent) {